rniemela77/discord-bot/README.md

 - Determine if I need to keep Procfile
 - Handle API fail errors on the backend, frontend, and discord
 - Make heroku run deploy script
+- Use package like Concurrently to create a npm dev script